Exchord/Baten-Kaitos-Origins-Damage-Calculator/README.md

 ### Deck
 ![](https://i.imgur.com/dQmxp1I.png)
 Click the Weak Attack magnus to open a deck editor.
 Here, you can select which cards will show up in each character's hand.
-Each row of magnus forms a group which you can enable or disable with the plus or minus button next to it.
+Each row of magnus forms a group which you can enable or disable using the plus or minus button next to it.
 You can also remove a magnus from your deck by middle-clicking it in the main window.

 ![](https://i.imgur.com/RK4B8ku.png)